thoughtbot/superglue/docs/react-redux.md

 ## Searching for nodes

 Superglue can search your content tree for a specific node.
-This is done by adding a `sgq=keypath.to.node` in your URL param, then passing the params in your `application.json.props`.
+This is done by adding a `props_at=keypath.to.node` in your URL param, then passing the params in your `application.json.props`.
 PropsTemplate will ignore blocks that are not in the keypath, disable deferment and caching, and return the node.
 Superglue will then immutably set that node back onto its tree on the client-side.
 Fragments will